 The Danish business model provides the following entry points:

-1) Three entry points at Nybro, Ellund and the Joint balancing zone, where the natural gas enters Denmark and Sweden.
+1) Five entry points at North Sea, Nybro, Ellund, Faxe and the Joint balancing zone, where the gas enters Denmark and Sweden.

 2) One entry point (RES Entry) for renewable energy sources.
 At the moment only biomethane, aka bio natural gas enters the gas system.
 This allows shippers to virtually upload biomethane to the transmission system